Why every leader should understand how to build intrinsic motivation

 Intrinsic motivation is fuelled by three basic psychological needs that everyone shares.
 These are:

-• Autonomy – the need to feel a sense of choice, ownership, and control of your own actions
+• Autonomy – The need to feel a sense of choice, ownership, and control of your own actions

-• Competence – the need to be effective in your role and develop new skills and expertise
+• Competence – The need to be effective in your role and develop new skills and expertise

-• Relatedness – the need to have positive relationships and feel a valued part of the team
+• Relatedness – The need to have positive relationships and feel a valued part of the team

-At work, leaders can make a dramatic difference to the employee experience (potentially the biggest difference of all).
+At work, leaders can make a dramatic difference to the employee experience (potentially the biggest difference of all) by facilitating intrinsic motivation.
 Research across a multitude of studies shows that positive leadership styles are associated with higher intrinsic motivation, while toxic leadership has the opposite effect.
-Leaders should therefore pay close attention to these needs and how they can best support them, especially when the working context is continually shifting at a rapid pace.

-Build autonomy:
+Build autonomy

 • Provide an inspiring purpose and vision for change which aligns to employee values and gives them a sense of meaning.